T-Mobile and Sprint win antitrust suit, paving road to merger

 The U.S. Justice Department approved the deal in July after the carriers agreed to sell some prepaid assets to satellite provider Dish Network, which would create its own cellular network to ensure that there would still be four competitors in the market.
 The Federal Communications Commission signed off on the deal in October.

-The states maintained that Dish was ill-equipped to become a competitive fourth wireless carrier, noting that it lacks experience, scale and brand recognition in wireless.
+The states maintained that Dish was ill-equipped to become a competitive fourth wireless carrier, noting that it lacks experience, scale, and brand recognition in wireless.

-Uniting T-Mobile’s low-band spectrum and Sprint’s mid-band spectrum could allow a fast rollout of a national 5G network.
+Uniting T-Mobile’s low band spectrum and Sprint’s mid band spectrum could allow a fast rollout of a national 5G network.
 Japan’s Softbank is Sprint’s controlling shareholder.

+Updated at 7:12 a.m.
+Pacific: In press releases applauding the court’s ruling, Sprint and T-Mobile say they intend to close the merger “as early as April 1, 2020,” while confirming that Mike Sievert will take over for John Legere as CEO of the combined company on May 1, as previously planned.